Discover simple ways for how to learn drawing

 Drawing is observation

 Knowing how to see is an essential part of learning how to draw.
-From this point on, strive to base all of your drawings should be based on observations.
-Don't draw what you think something looks like, draw what they are.
-Draw what you see.
+Strive to base all of your drawings on observations.

 Forget everything you know about whatever you’re looking at.

-That tree, for example, is not a trunk with branches and leaves.
+For example if you're looking at a bird.
+It's not just a bunch of feathers.
 Instead, it's a completely unique collection of light, shadows, and textures.
-Completely unique from any other tree you’ve seen before.
+Completely unique from any other bird you’ve seen before.

-Essentially, drawing is one of those skills where you need to jump in and learn by doing.
+Essentially, drawing is one of those skills where you need to jump in and learn by seeing and doing.

 Seriously, stop reading this and go draw.

-What you draw doesn't have to be good, it has to be you.
+What you draw doesn't have to be good or perfect, it has to be you.
 Every page in your sketchbook doesn't have to be a masterpiece.
-Most of the time you're drawing you're problem-solving on the page.
+Most of the time as you're drawing you're problem-solving on the page.